Subjective Truth Ruthless Criticism

 “Subjective truth”:

-As soon as ordinary modern people start exchanging viewpoints that claim a certain general validity, either on talk shows, panel discussions or on a private level, it becomes absurd.
+As soon as modern people start exchanging views that claim a certain general validity, either on talk shows, on panel discussions, or on a private level, it becomes absurd.
 Example:

 A: “An impressive film!
 The screenwriter hit the nail on the head.”